fredcommo/shiny_on_EC2/README.md

 	- Type: Custom TCP rule, Protocole: TCP, Port range: 3838, Source: anywhere 0.0.0.0/0

 If you missed this step, no worry!
-In the EC2 Instances page Description, click on the 'Security Groups'
+In the EC2 Instances page Description, click on the 'Security Groups', then:
 - Select the 'Inboud' tab
-- Check whether ports 80 and 3838 are opened.
-If not, add the following rules
+- Add the following rules:
 	- Type: HTTP, Protocole: TCP, Port range: 80, Source: anywhere 0.0.0.0/0
 	- Type: Custom TCP rule, Protocole: TCP, Port range: 3838, Source: anywhere 0.0.0.0/0